Construction Expert Witness: A Litigation Guide

 Standard of Care

-When a legal dispute centers on assigning responsibility for an accident or mistake, a construction expert witness testifies on the standard of care.
+When a legal dispute centers on assigning responsibility for an accident or mistake, a construction expert testifies on the standard of care.
 The expert may opine on both the explicit and implicit warranties and duties of a construction contract and project plan.
-For example, a construction contract calling for the building of a 20-unit condominium, the contract may explicitly warrant the funding for the project, and impliedly warrant the comprehensiveness and accuracy of the design plans and specifications.
+For example, a construction contract calling for the building of a 20-unit condominium, the contract may explicitly warrant the funding for the project, and implicitly warrant the comprehensiveness and accuracy of the design plans and specifications.
 A construction expert can also discuss standard industry warranties, such as attainment of all proper and necessary licenses, the quality, appropriateness and completion of the construction project, good workmanship, and the habitability of the structure.
 In disputes over such matters, experts provides testimony opining on whether a party in question met the level of responsibility associated with their job description and duties.

 Understanding the standard care in construction cases is important for assigning liability following a construction-site accident.
 Construction is an inherently dangerous industry.
 To complete the project on schedule, employees frequently work in all types of weather conditions.
 Injuries might result from falling from scaffolding, ladders, or rooftops, or the malfunction of workplace equipment.
 Injuries could also manifest themselves over time, where a worker is exposed to toxins and other irritants that are abundant at a job site.
 Third parties that utilize the structure after a completed project are also at risk.
 Falling beams or plaster, or even a rotting floor, could result in grave injuries to occupants.
-A construction expert witness can speak to what signify as acceptable workplace conditions and quality standards for a completed construction project.
+A construction expert can speak to what signify as acceptable workplace conditions and quality standards for a completed construction project.
 Their testimony will inform the jury deciding which party was at fault.

-The testimony of a construction expert witness may establish a claim for unfair trade practices.
+The testimony of a construction expert may establish a claim for unfair trade practices.
 An unfair trade practice is one that amounts to an abuse of power that is immoral, unethical, oppressive, or substantially injurious to the consumer.
 To prevail on such a claim, the plaintiff must prove the existence of: (1) an unfair or deceptive act or practice, or an unfair method of competition; (2) in or affecting commerce; (3) which is the proximate cause of the plaintiff’s injury.

 Case Example: RCDI Const. v.
 Spaceplan/Architecture, 148 F. Supp.
 2d 607 (W.D.N.C.
 2001)